PabloMarzoa/pm-modal/README.md

 ## Use it on your app
-Import the PmModalModule as imports in the module where you are going to use it, as te example below:
+Import the PmModalModule in the module where you are going to use it:

 ```ts
 import { BrowserModule} from ‘@angular/platform-browser’;